magento/merchdocs/src/payment-services/onboard-payments.md

 1. Continue to follow the PayPal flow, using your previously saved sandbox account credentials.
 1. On the _Admin_ sidebar go to **Sales** > **Payment Services**.

-   The <span class="btn">Sandbox onboarding</span> button will no longer be visible and you see "Sandbox payments pending" text.
+   The <span class="btn">Sandbox onboarding</span> button will no longer be visible and you see a "Sandbox payments pending" text.

    Once your PayPal sandbox onboarding is approved, you will see a notification stating that your payment system is currently in sandbox mode and is not processing live payments.